 In the era of #MeToo, perpetrators are finally starting to be held accountable.
 Women are flipping the script and making it untenable for big companies to protect predators at the expense of countless victims.
-Still, nearly half of all working women say they have experienced sexual harassment at work.
+Still, more than one-third of all working women say they have experienced sexual harassment at work.
 If you are being harassed by a co-worker or supervisor in your workplace, it is important to know your rights.

 What is Sexual Harassment?

 Sexual harassment is a form of discrimination that violates the Civil Rights Act of 1964 and may also be in violation of other state and local laws.
 Sexual Harassment refers to behavior that is unwelcome, unwanted, and of a sexual nature.
 This behavior can be verbal, physical or pictorial and can include: offensive sexual email content; unwanted pressure for dates; touching; questions about your sexual or dating life; pornography in the workplace; and/or sexual gestures or comments.
 It may also include requests for sexual favors in exchange for privileges at work, which is also known as “quid pro quo.”